Eldoprano/learn-kana/README.md

 ⚠️ This website is still under construction!!!

 A website where you will be shoved Kana characters up to your brain, until you get them all.
+You can check the current state of the website here: https://eldoprano.github.io/learn-kana/

 # Requirements
 - The main page will give the user the choice of selecting the kanas to practice.